Series Overview

 October 10 | In Community: on Small Business

 Small businesses play an important role in local wealth-building, and contribute to the social fabric and cultural identity of the neighborhood.
 The redevelopment of the Kingsbridge Armory in the Bronx - a project that recalls similar large-scale economic development projects like the Barclays Center - can either be an opportunity for collective ownership and community wealth in the Bronx, or a threat to the existing fabric of the neighborhood.
 Merchant organizing efforts, led by the Kingsbridge Road Merchants Association and the Northwest Bronx Community and Clergy Coalition, are focused on ways to bring local small businesses into the fight against that potential threat and make sure the project benefits existing neighborhood businesses and residents.
-Join us for a walking tour as we learn about the community and collective ownership and community wealth building ideas during this proposed redevelopment process.
+For our third event in our Fight Forward conference series, we toured several small businesses along the Kingsbridge Armory in the Bronx to learn about the community and collective ownership and community wealth-building ideas during this proposed redevelopment process.

-• Sandra Lobo, Executive Director, Northwest Bronx Community and Clergy Coalition
+• Edward Garcia, Organizing Co-Director, Northwest Bronx Community and Clergy Coalition

 • Small business owners from the surrounding Kingsbridge/Armory commercial corridor